anchpop/wise_mans_haskell/README.md

 With the relase of [Joy of Haskell](https://joyofhaskell.com/), I consider this resource no longer necessary.
 I created it because I felt there were few good beginner Haskell tutorials (I'm not very fond of Learn You a Haskell and I wanted something with exercises).
-For that reason, I've decided to stop maintaining it and took down it's website.
+For that reason, I've decided to stop maintaining it and took down its website.
 Thank you everyone!
+It was a fun ride.

 ### For posterity